Symphony No. 8 (Dvořák): III. Allegretto grazioso – Molto vivace

-Fourth movement
+IV.
+Allegro ma non troppo

 The finale, formally a "complex theme-and-variations", is the most turbulent movement.
 It begins with a fanfare of trumpets.
 Conductor Rafael Kubelik said in a rehearsal: "Gentlemen, in Bohemia the trumpets never call to battle – they always call to the dance!"
 The music progresses to a beautiful melody which is first played by the cellos.
 The tension is masterfully built and finally released at approximately two minutes into the piece, with a cascade of instruments triumphantly playing the initial theme at a somewhat faster pace.

 A central contrasting episode is derived from the main theme.
 From there the movement compellingly progresses through a tempestuous middle section, modulating from major to minor several times throughout.
 After a return to the slow, lyrical section, the piece ends on a chromatic coda, in which brass and timpani are greatly prominent.

 Laki summarises: "Dvorák's handling of form is indebted to Beethoven and Brahms, but he filled out the form with melodies of an unmistakably Czech flavor and a joviality few composers at the time possessed.
 The variations vary widely in character: some are slower and some are faster in tempo, some are soft (such as the virtuosic one for solo flute), and some are noisy; most are in the major mode, though the central one, reminiscent of a village band, is in the minor.
 The music is always cheerful and optimistic."